-Despite the prevalence of 3D in modern consumer culture—scores of TVs, popular movies, and and Amazon’s Fire Phone, for example—3D technology has a long road to travel before it becomes fully mainstream.
-That’s where Mantis Vision, the company behind the 3D mapping technology used inside Google’s Project Tango tablet, hope their tablet and SDK will inspire others by making it a cinch to create 3D content.
+Despite the prevalence of 3D in modern consumer culture—scores of TVs, popular movies, Amazon’s Fire one, for example—3D technology has a long road to travel before it becomes fully mainstream.
+That’s where Mantis Vision, the company behind the 3D mapping technology used inside ’s oject Tango tablet, hope their tablet SDK will inspire others by making it a cinch to create 3D content.

 The tablet is manufactured by Flextronics.
-It’s basic-looking, and it resembles a typical mid-range Android tablet, and inside it’s powered by a Qualcomm Snapdragon 801 processor, 64GB of storage, and 2GB of RAM.
-Aquila is also packed with a Sony IMX135 13-megapixel CMOS image sensor, a Omnivision OV9714 1-megapixel near infrared camera sensor, an IR flash projector, and a white LED flash.
-These four components are used in tandem to record content, but it’s Mantis Vision’s SDK that helps transform that content into 3D.
+It’s basic-looking, it resembles a typical mid-range Android tablet, inside it’s powered by a Qualcomm Snapdragon 801 processor, 64GB of storage, 2GB of RAM.
+Aquila is also packed with a Sony IMX135 13-megapixel CMOS image sensor, a Omnivision OV9714 1-megapixel near infrared camera sensor, an IR flash projector, a white D flash.
+These four components are used in tem to record content, but it’s Mantis Vision’s SDK that helps transform that content into 3D.

-If this sounds somewhat familiar, that’s because Google's Project Tango is very similar.
-In fact, Mantis Vision actually partnered with Google in February to include its 3D-sensing technology in the Project Tango developer tablet.
-But Loven wants the Aquila tablet to stand out from Google's offering.
+If this sounds somewhat familiar, that’s because ‘s oject Tango is very similar.
+In fact, Mantis Vision actually partnered with in February to include its 3D-sensing technology in the oject Tango developer tablet.
+But ven wants the Aquila tablet to st out from ‘s offering.
 “Tango is limited,” he explained.
-“The motivation there is to create an ecosystem of hardware, so [that it’s a] commodity.
-We try to differentiate our technology.
-We’re trying to push the performance and the usage of content creation to the edge.”
+“The motivation there is to create an ecosystem of hardware, so [that it’s a] commodity. try to differentiate our technology. ’re trying to push the performance the usage of content creation to the edge.”

-Loven added that Mantis Vision is targeting two particular demographics with the Aquila tablet.
-The first is application developers, specifically “those that want to do augmented reality—if they want to just develop a game they can work on top of the Vuforia SDK and develop their games over it.”
+ven added that Mantis Vision is targeting two particular demographics with the Aquila tablet.
+The first is application developers, specifically “those that want to do augmented reality—if they want to just develop a game they can work on top of the Vuforia SDK develop their games over it.”